-EMPLOYING WORKERS: Are you employing people for the first time?
+EMPLOYING WORKERS: As an employer, are you employing staff for the first time?

-Whether you are trying to hire them, or if you have hired employees many times before, there are several rules and regulations you need to follow to be legislation compliant in the UK.
+It may be the first time you are trying to hire people or you may have hired employees many times before.
+Either way, there are several rules and regulations employers need to follow.

 The list of legal rights and responsibilities for employers may appear daunting at first.

-But your obligations for looking after your staff will make you and your small business more efficient and more profitable, saving you time and money, by complying with the law.
+But your obligations for looking after your staff will make you and your small business more efficient.
+Complying with UK employment laws will help you become more profitable which will save you time and money.